-- (1) The ombudsman must not, without the Minister's prior approval in each particular case- - (a) hold any office of profit other than that of ombudsman; or - (b) engage in any remunerative employment or undertaking outside the duties of the office. - (2) Contravention of subsection (1) is misconduct under division 2
+- (1) The ombudsman must not, without the Minister's prior approval in each particular case- - (a) hold any offices of profit other than those of the ombudsman and the inspector of detention services; or - (b) engage in any remunerative employment or undertaking outside the duties of each office. - (2) Contravention of subsection (1) is misconduct under division 2.

-65 Acting ombudsman
+65 Acting ombudsman and inspector of detention services

-- (1) The Governor in Council may appoint a person eligible for appointment as ombudsman to act as ombudsman- - (a) during a vacancy in the office; or - (b) during any period, or during all periods, when the ombudsman is absent from duty or from the State or is, for another reason, unable to perform the duties of the office. - (2) The acting ombudsman is appointed under this Act and not the Public Service Act 2008. - (3) The Acts Interpretation Act 1954, section 25(1)(b)(iv) and (v) does not apply to the office of acting ombudsman.
+- (1) The Governor in Council may appoint a person to act as the ombudsman and the inspector of detention services- - (a) during a vacancy as the ombudsman or inspector of detention services; or - (b) during any period when the ombudsman- - (i) is absent from duty as the ombudsman or inspector of detention services; or - (ii) is unable, for another reason, to perform the duties of the ombudsman or inspector of detention services. - (2) The person appointed under subsection (1) to act as the ombudsman and the inspector of detention services must be eligible for appointment as the ombudsman and inspector of detention services. - (3) The person appointed as the acting ombudsman and the acting inspector of detention services is appointed under this Act and not the Public Service Act 2008. - (4) The Acts Interpretation Act 1954, section 25(1)(b)(iv) and (v) does not apply to the offices of the acting ombudsman and the acting inspector of detention services.

-Division 2 Ombudsman may be removed or suspended from office
+Division 2 Removal or suspension from office

-66 Grounds for removal or suspension from office
+66 Grounds for removal or suspension from office as the ombudsman and inspector of detention services

-The following are grounds for removal or suspension of the ombudsman from office-
+The following are grounds for removal or suspension of the ombudsman from office as the ombudsman and inspector of detention services-